vega/altair/CONTRIBUTING.md

 ### Setting Up Your Environment

-Fork the Altair repository on GitHub and clone the fork to you local machine.
+Fork the Altair repository on GitHub and then clone the fork to you local machine.
 For more details on forking see the [GitHub Documentation](https://help.github.com/en/articles/fork-a-repo).
 ```
 $ git clone https://github.com/YOUR-USERNAME/altair.git
 ```

-To keep your fork up to date with changes in the this repo, you can [use the fetch upstream button on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
+To keep your fork up to date with changes in this repo, you can [use the fetch upstream button on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

 Now you can install the latest version of Altair locally using `pip`.